Guy Chambers: Other collaborations

 In 2002, Chambers wrote "Staring Into Space" for BBMak's second album.
 In 2003, he co wrote "Melt" with Melanie C on the album Reason, which he co-produced with Richard Flack.

-In 2004, Chambers worked with Beverley Knight, co-writing the title track of Affirmation, "No-One Ever Loves in Vain", "Under the Same Sun" and the top ten single "Come As You Are".
+In 2004, Chambers worked with Beverley Knight, co-writing the title track of Affirmation, "No-One Ever Loves in Vain", "Under the Same Sun" and the top-ten single "Come As You Are".
 He reunited with Knight on the 2009 album 100% and co-wrote the title track "Soul Survivor" that Knight duetted on with Chaka Khan.
 That same year he co-wrote "Shine" with Kara DioGuardi for Hilary Duff.
-He also co-wrote and co-produced "Silent Movie" with Natasha Bedingfield for her album Unwritten.
+Chambers also co-wrote and co-produced "Silent Movie" with Natasha Bedingfield for her album Unwritten.
 In the same year, he co-produced American singer-songwriter Aslyn's debut album Lemon Love, co-wrote the song "Here", and co-wrote seven songs on Brian McFadden's debut album Irish Son, including the single "Real to Me", and the follow-up singles "Irish Son" and "Demons".

 In 2007, he co-wrote four songs on Anastacia's fourth album Heavy Rotation.
 He teamed up with Christophe Willem on his second record "Cafeine", co-wrote with Matt Hales from Aqualung on the single "Heartbox" and with Cathy Dennis on "Sensitized", a duet with Kylie Minogue, for Willem's record, released in 2009.
 Additional work that year involved new work with British artists Julian Perretta, Katie Melua, Random Impulse, Marlon Roudette, and Taio Cruz.

 In 2010, Chambers began working on the single "World Behind My Wall" by pop rock band Tokio Hotel.
 He also co-wrote Tokio Hotel's track "Pain of Love", which featured on their album Humanoid.
-Katie Melua's album The House, released 24 May 2010, included five co-written songs for her new album, produced by William Orbit, including "I'd Like to Kill You", "The Flood" (first single), "A Happy Place", "A Moment of Madness" and "Tiny Alien".
+Katie Melua's album The House, released on 24 May 2010, included five co-written songs for her new album, produced by William Orbit, including "I'd Like to Kill You", "The Flood" (first single), "A Happy Place", "A Moment of Madness" and "Tiny Alien".
 Chambers also worked on the track "Virtual Friend", co-written with Armin van Buuren for his 2010 album Mirage.